American Rescue Plan

 Effective and Equitable School Discipline

-Children of color face discriminatory school discipline practices, including higher rates of expulsions and out-of-school suspensions for the same offenses as their white peers, that help feed the school-to-prison pipeline.
+BIPOC children face discriminatory school discipline practices, including higher rates of expulsions and out-of-school suspensions for the same offenses as their White peers.
+That helps feed the school-to- prison pipeline.
 Arkansas also still allows the use of corporal punishment for most students.
 Other practices, such as restorative justice, are more effective at keeping kids in school, improving behavior, and on track to graduate.

 Community Schools Model

 Community schools can promote school success by serving as the hub of local neighborhoods/communities.
 They are characterized by strong partnerships; high parental involvement; and supports for students, including health.